SagarSDagdu/SDDownloadManager/README.md

 `SDDownloadManager` provides facilities for the following task:

-- Downloading multiple files asynchronusly.
+- Downloading multiple files asynchronusly to your specified directory.
 - Keeping track of download progress and download completion via block syntax, no need to implement delegates!
-- checking for file existence.

-All the following instance methods can be called directly on

 ### Downloading files

-The easiest way to get started is by simply passing to the last of the aforementioned methods the URL string of the file that needs to be downloaded.
-You will get a chance to pass in two blocks that will help you keep track of the download progress (a float from 0 to 1) and of the completion of the task.
+    public func dowloadFile(withRequest request: URLRequest,
+                            inDirectory directory: String? = nil,
+                            withName fileName: String? = nil,
+                            onProgress progressBlock:DownloadProgressBlock? = nil,
+                            onCompletion completionBlock:@escaping DownloadCompletionBlock) -> String?

+## Parameters :

+- `request` : A `URLRequest` which represents a downloadable resource.

+- `directory` : A `String` which represents a directory name inside the Caches directory of the app.

 All the files, once downloaded will be moved from the `/tmp` directory of the device to the Caches directory.
 This is done for two reasons:

-- the `/tmp` directory can be cleaned once in a while to make sure that any partial, cancelled or failed downloads get properly disposed of and do not occupy space both on the device and in iTunes backups;
+  1) The `/tmp` directory can be cleaned once in a while to make sure that any partial, cancelled or failed downloads get properly disposed of and do not occupy space both on the device and in iTunes backups.
-- the Caches directory is not synced by default with the user's iCloud documents.
+  2) The Caches directory is not synced by default with the user's iCloud documents.
 This is in compliance with Apple's rules about content that – not being user-specific – can be re-downloaded from the internet and should not be synced with iCloud.

 If a directory name is provided, a new sub-directory will be created in the Cached directory.

-Once the file is finished downloading, if a name was provided by the user, it will be used to store the file in its final destination.
-If no name was provided the manager will use by default the last path component of the URL string (e.g. for `http://www.example.com/files/my_file.zip`, the final file name would be `my_file.zip`).
+- `fileName` : Once the file is finished downloading, if a `fileName` was provided by the user, it will be used to store the file in its final destination.
+If no name was provided the manager will use by default the suggested file name that comes in the response parameter OR last path component of the URL string (e.g. for `http://www.example.com/files/my_image.jpg`, the final file name would be `my_image.jpg`).

+- `progressBlock` : Called back with a `CGFloat` value ranging from 0 to 1.0 when the download progresses.

+- `completionBlock` : Called back with two parameters `error` and `fileUrl`.
+    - If the download was successful, `fileUrl` represents the URL of the file.
+The file can be accessed using this url.
+    - If the download was unsuccessful, `error` represents the error that occured in the downloading process.

 ### Checking for current downloads

 To check if a file is being downloaded, you can use one of the following methods: